 Neighborhood: Old City

 Octavius V. Catto (1839-1871) lived in Philadelphia and attended the Institute for Colored Youth, which eventually became Cheyney University of Pennsylvania, the first historically black institute.
 Catto was an educator, Union army major, and political organizer and attempted to break down racial barriers.
 He worked to get Pennsylvania to ratify the 15th Amendment and in 1871, while urging Blacks to vote, he was assassinated by rioters.
 A statue dedicated to him sits on the south side of Philadelphia’s City Hall.

-One of the most traditional and enduring rivalries in college football, the Army-Navy Game first met in 1890 – at Franklin Field in Philadelphia, when the city was 114 years old.
+One of the most traditional and enduring rivalries in college football, the Army-Navy Game presented by USAA first met in 1890 – at Franklin Field in Philadelphia, when the city was 114 years old.
 Franklin Field – on the campus of the University of Pennsylvania – is the oldest college stadium in the United States and home of the historic Penn Relays.
 The arena is the location of many “firsts,” and besides being the first double-decker stadium, it has the nation’s first scoreboard and was the site of college football’s first televised game.

 The New Jersey (BB-62) was launched in 1942 by the Philadelphia Naval Shipyard and is the nation’s most decorated and largest battleship.
 The Battleship New Jersey served in World War II, the Korean War, the Vietnam War and the Gulf War.
 Visitors have the opportunity to sit in the commander’s chair and visit the Combat Engagement Center, where all weapons were launched and tracked aboard the ship.
 The Battleship New Jersey is docked on the Delaware River in Camden, New Jersey.
-Tip: the deck of the ship provides perfect spots to snap a picture of the Philadelphia skyline.